Unity-Technologies/EntityComponentSystemSamples/Documentation/reference/chunk_iteration.md

 ## Accessing SharedComponent (index) data in chunks

 You cannot directly access `SharedComponent` in a `Chunk` because `SharedComponent` data is not stored in the `Chunks`.
-However, each `archetype` contains the index of the specific value of the `SharedComponent` which is part of its definition, and indexes into the global list of `SharedComponent` values.
+However, each `Chunk` contains the index of the specific value of the `SharedComponent` which is part of its definition, and indexes into the global list of `SharedComponent` values.

 Retrieving the `SharedComponent` index works very much like retrieving component data.
 An `ArchetypeChunkSharedComponentType<T>` is returned by a call to `GetArchetypeChunkSharedComponentType<T>()` within a `ComponentSystem` or `JobComponentSystem`.